Tsjippy/signal/README.md

 # signal
-A module for the sim-plugin to add signal messaging
+This module adds the possibility to send Signal messages to users or groups.<br>